eyalkaz/dino-distillation/README.md

 ### Why use it?
 - Visualize object masks in addition to bounding boxes
-- Potentially refine dataset annotations (if mask data is needed)
+- Potentially distilize the segmentation model as well

 ### How to run DINO + TinySAM
 1. **Clone TinySAM**